bazelbuild/bazel/faq.md

 More background on the development process at Google can be found on the [eng tools blog](http://google-engtools.blogspot.com/).

 Why are you opening up Bazel?
 -----------------------------

-Building software should be fun and easy, and slow and unpredictable builds take the fun out of programming.
+Building software should be fun and easy.
+Slow and unpredictable builds take the fun out of programming.

 Why would I want to use Bazel?
 ------------------------------

 * Bazel may give you faster build times because it can recompile only the files that need to be recompiled.
-Similarly, it can skip re-running tests it knows haven't changed.
+Similarly, it can skip re-running tests that it knows haven't changed.

 * Bazel produces deterministic results.
 This eliminates skew between incremental and clean builds, laptop and CI system, etc.